 • Join the STARs Tutoring program

-• Volunteers for Field Day and small prizes for giveaways
+• Volunteers for Field Day and provide small prizes for giveaways

 • Computer assistance